Funds for women-only professorships aim to end gender inequality

 However, Government sources say these posts will be in addition to existing academic staff and confined to areas where there is “clear evidence” of significant under-representation of women, such as science or engineering.

-Employment experts say if the process is successful, the practice could well extend to other areas of the public sector where there is an under-representative of women.
+Employment experts say if the process is successful, the practice could well extend to other areas of the public sector where there is an under-representation of women.

 While there has been progress in narrowing the gender gap in recent years, the gender equality taskforce estimates it could take up to 20 years to achieve a gender balance minimum of 40 per cent females at professor level at the current pace of change.